Planning a solo trip to Busan, South Korea? Here’s everything you need to know for your visit:

 - The Hanaro Card is a smart, contact-less card used for paying transportation fares by pre-loading.
 It can also be used to pay for toll fares.

 - Busan’s metro system is color-coded and consists of four lines.
 Destinations are called out in Korean, English, Chinese and Japanese.
-Fare for one zone is ₩1400 and ₩1600 for two zones.
+Fares: Single-zone: ₩1,600, Two-zone: ₩1,800.

 BUSAN NIGHTLIFE